Cost of Living in El Salvador: 2026 Breakdown

 Average Salaries and Budget Scenarios

-After weighing healthcare trade-offs and insurance costs, you’ll want to compare those figures with local incomes and monthly budgets to see how far your money will go.
+After weighing healthcare trade-offs and insurance costs, compare those figures with local incomes and monthly budgets.
+See how far your money will go.

-The average salaries in El Salvador sit near $541.54 net per month, but vary widely by industry and location.
-Compare that to typical monthly living costs: about $1,501 for a single person and roughly $3,143 for a family of four.
+The average salaries in El Salvador sit near $476 net per month.
+They vary widely by industry and location.
+Compare that to typical monthly living costs: about $1,426 for a single person and roughly $3,746 for a family of four.
 That gap shows you’ll likely need supplemental income or savings to cover urban lifestyles.

-Rent drives much of the difference: a one-bedroom in central San Salvador averages $580/month, while outside the center it drops to $400–$500.
+Rent drives much of the difference.
+A one-bedroom in central San Salvador averages $739/month.
+Outside the center, it drops to $400–$650.

-Groceries for a single person commonly run $200–$300 monthly, keeping basic food affordable.
+Groceries for a single person commonly run $200–$300 monthly.
+This keeps basic food affordable.
 Private health insurance adds $50–$150 monthly depending on coverage.

 Use these comparative figures to model realistic budgets by location, household size, and lifestyle expectations.